SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-17-fda-covid-boosters.md

 heart inflammation.
 So that's potentially a good omen if not exactly the RCT statistic we'd like to have in the best of all possible worlds.
-The acting chair of VRBPAC, Arnold Monto, cautioned that Israel is doing the oldest first, so their data under-represents males under 30 who are most at risk.
-So&hellip; the risk _looks_ low, but maybe nobody knows.
+The acting chair of VRBPAC, Arnold Monto, cautioned that Israel is doing the oldest first, so their data under-represents males under 30 who are most at risk for myocarditis/pericarditis.
+So&hellip; the risk _looks_ low, but really nobody knows.

 Another slightly cute detail: Pfizer's presentation ran long, and when they attempted to review the Israeli data that had already been discussed, the chair cut them off.
 I admit